 A wide variety of fruits and vegetables should be offered to your box turtle daily in order to provide a balanced diet.
 Items should be clean and pesticide free and some people strongly recommend feeding only organic items.

-- Dark leafy greens such collard greens, mustard greens, parsley, endive/escarole, dandelion greens, beet tops, spinach, and kale (but be aware of the oxalates in the type of greens you are feeding since foods high in oxalates can bind calcium in your box turtle, making feeding them counterproductive)
+- Dark leafy greens, such as collard greens, mustard greens, parsley, endive/escarole, dandelion greens, beet tops, spinach, and kale (but be aware of the oxalates in the type of greens you are feeding since foods high in oxalates can bind calcium in your box turtle, making feeding them counterproductive)

 - Chinese and green cabbage